 Physical marriage and childbearing are features of life in the old creation which are not perpetuated into the new creation.
-The Bride Jesus is now courting is all of us--a good many million men, women, and children!
-It is not a literal marriage as we know marriage now in this life which awaits us in a heaven, but a full spiritual union with our Lord.
+The Bride Jesus is now courting is all of us--a great number of persons, each one of us receiving healing, wholeness, and intimacy restored on the way there.

 "Jesus answered and said to them, 'The sons of this age marry and are given in marriage.
 But those who are counted worthy to attain that age, and the resurrection from the dead, neither marry nor are given in marriage; "nor can they die anymore, for they are equal to the angels and are sons of God, being sons of the resurrection.'"
 (Luke 20:34-36)